 As you can see, while it’s true that the Williams Allegro 2 ships for an extremely affordable price of $299, it’s worth mentioning that when you buy this piano, you will find basically nothing inside the box, apart from the instrument itself and music rest for your sheet music.

 The power supply and the sustain pedal are both sold separately, but fortunately, the ESS1 pack will allow you to add all the main accessories for a reasonable price of $29.
 You will also be able to play the piano using six D-type cell batteries, if you prefer to play the piano on-the-go.

-Before we move on, we encourage you to take a look at some of the best selling pianos on Amazon, and see how they compare to the Williams Allegro 2:
+Before we move on, we encourage you to take a look at some of the best selling pianos online, and see how they compare to the Williams Allegro 2: